marc-plaza/vanillaplayer/README.md

 Vanilla JS HTML5 Player

 * Pure Javascript player, can read any file supported by the <video> element.
-* Can read video from youtube via urls.
+* Could read video from youtube via urls.
+(Outdated)

 TODO: